elliotjb/Culverin-Engine3D/README.md

 - Skybox as background of the scene.
 - Editable quadtree that will contain static objects.
 - Materials and Meshes components uses Resources to load data only once in memory.
+- Scripting System: Unity-like functionality.
+You have access to the scene gameobjects and acto on them (modifying name, transform (pos, rot, scale), Enabling/Disabling it, etc.).

+# HIGH LEVEL SYSTEM: SCRIPTING SYSTEM.
+You can create your own scripts (.cs files), with restricted functionality, and attach them to the GameObjects of the scene.
+- By the moment, you can only attach one script per GameObject.
+- All the variables of the script are shown in the inspector (for debuging purposes).
+- EDITOR OUTPUT VARIABLES: in the inspector, the variables that are recognizable are: INT, FLOAT, STRING, GAMEOBJECT. (other variables will be shown as UNKNOWN TYPE/VALUE).
+- You can edit variables from the editor to modify the script.
+- Make sure you don't have compilation errors in your scripts (you won't be able to run the "Game").
+- You can modify scripts directly from the inspector, by clicking the "Script button".
+You will see a new window with the code.
+  Once you have modified the script, click "File"->"Save".
+- Each script has access to the GameObject that it's attached ("GameObject.gameObject").

 # INNOVATIONS
 - Basic GameObject Creation: Cube.